siyan-zhao/siyan-zhao.github.io/_pages/about.md

 My primary research interest lies in endowing machine learning algorithms with human-like reasoning and planning capabilities.
 Currently, I am particularly drawn to **sequential decision-making, large language models, reinforcement learning, and generative models**.
 Previously, I have worked on 3D perception and planning for autonomous driving.

-Prior to joining UCLA, I obtained my bachelor's degree from the Engineering Science, Machine Intelligence program at the University of Toronto, where I am fortunate to be advised by Prof. Animesh Garg, Prof. Bradly Stadie, Prof. Jimmy Ba at the Vector Institute.
+Prior to joining UCLA, I obtained my bachelor's degree from the Engineering Science, Machine Intelligence program at the University of Toronto, where I am fortunate to be advised by Prof. Animesh Garg, Prof. Bradly Stadie and Prof. Jimmy Ba at the Vector Institute.